Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined to put up more than 57.5 points in five of 11 games this season.
+- Cincinnati has combined with its opponents to put up more than 57 points in five of 11 games this season.

-- The two teams combine to score 71.2 points per game, 13.7 more than the over/under in this contest.
+- The combined points per game average of the two teams, 71.2, is 14.2 points more than Friday's over/under.

-- This contest's total is 16 points greater than the 41.5 these two squads combine to surrender per game this season.
+- The 41.5 combined points per game that these two squads have allowed this season are 15.5 fewer than the 57 total in this contest.

-- The average total in Bearcats games this season is 54.7, 2.8 points fewer than Friday's total of 57.5 .
+- The average total in Bearcats games this season is 54.7, 2.3 points fewer than Friday's over/under of 57 .

-- The 57.5-point over/under in this game is equal to the average total in Pirates games this season.
+- The 57-point over/under for this game is 0.5 points below the 57.5 points per game average total in Pirates games this season.

 Cincinnati Stats and Trends